About the Author of the Blogsite, Not the Author of the Bible::

 1 Samuel 24:1-22 The Book of 1 Samuel [in Smaller Chunks]

-It [happened,] when [king] Saul returned from following the Philistines, that [he was] told, [Look,] David is in the Wilderness of En Gedi.
-Saul took 3,000 [of the best] men out of all Israel & went to [search for] David & his men on the Rocks of the Wild Goats.
+It [happened,] when [king] Saul returned from following the Philistines, that [he] was told, [Look,] David is in the Wilderness of En Gedi.
+Then, Saul took 3,000 [of the best] men out of all Israel, & went to [search for] David & his men upon the Rocks of the Wild Goats.

-It [happened,] afterward, [David’s] heart was [troubled, because of it.]
-And [David] said to his men, The Lord [forbids] me to do this thing to my master, the Lord’s anointed, to stretch [out] my hand against him, [for he’s] the anointed of the Lord.
+It [happened,] afterward, that David’s heart [was troubled,] because he had cut off Saul's skirt [of his robe.]
+And [David] said to his men, The Lord [forbids] me [to] do this thing to my master, the Lord’s anointed, to stretch [out my] hand against him, [since he’s] the anointed of the Lord.

-So, David [stopped] his servants with these words & [warned] them not to rise against Saul.
-[Later,] Saul rose up out of the cave & went on his way.
-Afterward, David also arose & went out of the cave & cried after Saul, saying, My lord, the king.
+So, David [stopped] his servants with these words, & [warned] them not to rise against Saul.
+But [in the morning,] Saul rose up out of the cave, & went on his way.
+Afterward, David also arose, & went out of the cave & cried [out] after Saul, saying, My lord, the king.

-And when Saul looked behind him, David bowed himself [facing] the [ground.]
-David said to Saul, [Have you] heard men [say, See,] David [seeks] to hurt you?
-[Look] this day, your [own] eyes have seen how the Lord has delivered you into [my] hand in the cave & some [begged] me [to] kill you, but [I] spared you.
+And when Saul looked behind him, David bowed himself, [facing] the [ground.]
+And David said to Saul, [For what reason] [have] you, [listened to] men's words saying, [See,] David [seeks to] hurt you?
+[Look] this day, your [own] eyes have seen how the Lord had delivered you today into [my] hand in the cave; & some [begged] me [to] kill you, but [I] spared you.

-I said, I will not put [my] hand against my lord, [Saul,] for he is the Lord’s anointed.
-[Additionally,] my father, see the [corner of] your robe in my hand, for [when] I cut [it] off, [I didn’t] kill you.
+I said, I will not put [out my] hand against my lord, [a.k.a. king Saul,] for he is the Lord’s anointed.
+[Additionally,] my father, see the [corner of] your robe in my hand, & in that, I cut the skirt of your robe off, [I didn’t] kill you.

-[Now,] you know & see there is neither evil nor [sin] in my hand & I haven’t sinned against you & [still] you hunt my soul to take it.
+[Now,] you know & see there is neither evil nor [sin] in [my] hand, & I haven’t sinned against you; & [still] you [hunt] my soul, [a.k.a. life,] to take it.
 The Lord judge between me & you & [may] the Lord avenge me of you, but [my] hand [won’t] be upon you.

-The Lord [will] therefore judge between me & you, see & plead my [case] & deliver me out of your hand.
-It [happened,] when David [finished] speaking to Saul, Saul said, Is this your voice, my son, David?
-And Saul lifted up his voice & wept.
+Therefore, the Lord [is] Judge, & [will] judge between me & you, & see & plead my [case,] & deliver me out of your hand.
+And it [happened,] when David had [finished] speaking to Saul, that Saul said, Is this your voice, my son, David?
+And Saul lifted up his voice, & wept.

-And [Saul] said to David, You are more righteous than I: for you have rewarded me good, [but] I have rewarded you evil.
-And you have [shown me] this day, how you have dealt [kindly] with me, [since] the Lord has delivered me into your hand & you [didn’t] kill me.
+And [Saul] said to David, You [are] more righteous than I: for you [have] rewarded me good, [but] I have rewarded you evil.
+And you [have shown] [me] this day, how you have dealt [kindly] with me, [since] the Lord had delivered me into your hand, & you [didn’t] kill me.

-If a man finds his enemy, will he let him go away [safely]?
-[For this reason,] the Lord [shall] reward you good for [what] you have done to me this day.
-And now, I know [for certain] that you shall surely be king & the kingdom of Israel shall be established in your hand.
+For if a man [finds] his enemy, will he let him go away [safely?]
+[For this reason,] the Lord [shall] reward you good for [what] you [have] done to me this day.
+And now, [see,] I know [for certain] that you [shall] surely be king, & the kingdom of Israel shall be established in your hand.

-Now, swear to me by the Lord, that you won’t cut off my [descendants] after me & won’t destroy my name out of my father’s house.
-David [swore] to Saul & Saul went home, but David & his men [went] up to the [safe place of refuge.]
+Therefore, now, swear to me by the Lord, that you won’t cut off my seed, [a.k.a. descendants,] after me, & that you [won’t] destroy my name out of my father’s house.
+And David [swore] to Saul.
+And Saul went home, but David & his men [got themselves] up to the [safe place of refuge.]